 When I say “Emo”, what bands do you think of?
 What comes to mind first?
 For me, it’s Taking Back Sunday, Lostprophets, Hawthorne Heights, Senses Fail, The Used, Dashboard Confessional, hell, maybe even Panic!
 At the Disco and Fall Out Boy.

-I often hear the phrase, “Emo is dead,” and it’s kinda true, but it seems to be coming back ever so slowly, and even through other artists and genres you wouldn’t think of.
-There’s a current rise in the “Emo Rap” genre with artists like Lil Peep, Juice WRLD and UK-based BVDLVD.
-But what about the Emo we once knew from the 90s to mid 2000s?
+I often hear the phrase, “Emo is dead,” and it’s kinda true, but it seems to be coming back ever so slowly, and even though other artists and genres you wouldn’t think of.
+There’s a current rise in the “Emo Rap” genre with artists like Lil Peep, Juice WRLD, and UK-based BVDLVD.
+But what about the Emo we once knew from the 90s to mid-2000s?

-It’s uncertain to say what the future holds for the genre, but I’m hopeful to see a new wave like we had 15-20 years ago.
-Until then, the skinny jeans, eyeliner, Chuck Taylors and band tees will stay hidden away.
+It’s uncertain to say what the future holds for the genre, but I’m hopeful to see a new wave as we had 15-20 years ago.
+Until then, the skinny jeans, eyeliner, Chuck Taylors, and band tees will stay hidden away.

 Dig this?
 Check out the full archives of A.M.
 Radio, by Anthony Montalbano, here: https://vinylwritermusic.com/a-m-radio-archives/